bunnydevx/Glass-morphism-login-page/README.md

 Make sure not to delete any of the HTML otherwise it may not work, you can edit the white bits to call it whatever you want.

 If you have any problems feel free to contact me on discord `River-_-1#0101`

+This is 100% HTML, if you want to add CSS make sure to link it up with each file so it works together otherwise some animations may bug!